“Like seashells, we are beautiful and unique, each with a story to tell.” — Unknown

 Shells and driftwood on Florida’s beaches

 Storm-ravaged trees were scattered around, slowly turning to driftwood in the bright sun and salty breeze.
 A bird shrieks overhead.
-The large white, brown and black coastal bird known as an Osprey is circling above clutching a fish in its talons, ready to take to its nearby nest.
+The large white, brown, and black coastal bird known as an Osprey is circling above clutching a fish in its talons, ready to take to its nearby nest.

-Pam Rambo leads shellers
+Pam Rambo leads shelling in South Florida

 Some in the crowd follow Pam closely to learn more about the “art of shelling” while others scurry down the beach to find the fresh batch of incoming shells.
 As we reach the shelling grounds most everyone assumes the hunched over position known as the “Sanibel Stoop” as they scan the sands for nature’s precious gems.